Gone are the days where hotel bars are the inferior

 Set beside Park Hotel Alexandra’s seventh floor infinity pool, Aqua Luna overlooks the scenic Southern Ridges and is a prime spot to catch the sunset.
 Take it all in with their signature Alexandra Sunset cocktail along with bar bites like battered cauliflower and “dirty” steak served with anchovy butter.

 A hidden gem along Orchard Road, Bar Canary is Grand Park Orchard’s laid-back poolside bar that provides the perfect setting for a few tropical cocktails.
-Be sure to check out neighboring Cantonese restaurant and bar Mitzo as well, where the concoctions and vibe gets a little more sophisticated.
+Be sure to head indoors and check out neighboring Cantonese restaurant and bar Mitzo as well, where the concoctions and vibe gets a little more sophisticated.

 Located on the fifth floor of the Mandarin Orchard, this modish bar's alfresco terrace affords a good view of the busy Orchard shopping belt below as regular DJs keep things upbeat with Top 40s and R&B. There’s a focus on single malt whiskeys here and an ongoing promotion happening five days a week.
 It’s almost always busy, so be sure to reserve a spot before heading down to avoid disappointment.

-Located on the 33rd floor of The Westin, Cook & Brew's views of the Singapore skyline aren't the only thing you can look forward to.
+Located on the 33rd floor of The Westin, Cook & Brew's towering views of the Singapore skyline isn't even the best part about the place.
 The luxe bar has an extensive drink menu and boasts an enomatic system for wines by the glass.
 They also have a pretty kick-ass menu to order from, whether you're only peckish or extremely ravenous.

 With a winning combo of $6 glasses of wine and a charming European bistro vibe, Ginett—found at the ground level of Hotel G—is the place to be for casual, classy nights of French vines, pastas and steaks.
 Be sure to get their signature charcuterie board that’s supremely satisfying.